DEShawResearch/Random123-Boost/README.md

 generator, or, in a parallel program, to instantiate one generator per-thread.

-Unlike conventional generators CBURNGs require very little storage and are designed to be created and destroyed frequently.
+Unlike conventional engines CBENGs require very little storage and are designed to be created, destroyed and restarted frequently.
 If created and destroyed in an "inner loop", a good compiler can often keep their state entirely in registers and can generate random values with a few dozen inlined instructions.
 In addition, they have extremely fast, constant-time implementations of 'discard()', which allows callers to easily "leapfrog" through a logical stream of random numbers.
 These features make them ideal for parallel computation.

 Consider the following program fragment, using a conventional RandomNumberEngine, mt19937:

-    using namespace boost::random;
     mt_19937 rng(seed); // seed may come from the command line normal_distribution nd;
-    for(size_t i=0; i<atoms.size(); ++i){
+    for(size_t i=0; i<Natoms; ++i){
         float boltzmannfactor = sqrt(kT/atoms[i].mass);
         atoms[i].vx = boltzmannfactor*nd(rng);
         atoms[i].vy = boltzmannfactor*nd(rng);